NuGet/NuGetDocs/NuGet.Docs/docs/Tools/NuGet-CLI.md

     </tr>
     <tr>
         <td>Prerelease</td>
-        <td>When set, "latest" when specifying no version for a package id (as command argument or in packages.config) includes pre-release packages.</td>
+        <td>When set, "latest" when specifying no version for a package id (as  argument or in packages.config) includes pre-release packages.</td>
     </tr>
     <tr>
         <td>Timeout</td>